Internet Use Policy

 Sources on the Internet do not always provide accurate, complete or current information.
 As with any material provided by the Library, the user must take responsibility in questioning the validity of the information found.

 Because of scheduling, knowledgeable staff may not always be available.
-West Florida Public Library strives to provide computer classes on a regular basis.
+West Florida Public Libraries strives to provide computer classes on a regular basis.

 In order to use the Internet computers unattended, a person must be at least 13 years of age.
 Those between the ages of 13-17 must have a parent or guardian, in view of a staff member, complete an Internet permission slip.
 A parent or guardian must accompany users under the age of 13.

-Patrons may use the Internet computers for one hour per day.
-Temporary Internet pass holders may use the Internet computers for one half-hour per day.
+Patrons may use the Internet computers for one hour sessions.
 Patrons are assigned computers on a “first come, first served” basis.
 Users are required to sign-in at the desk.
 If no one is waiting to use the computer, the current user may continue until another user registers.
 A user may not request a current user to relinquish or shorten their time.
 Users must wait for their scheduled time.
 Interference with a scheduled user is prohibited and may result in the loss of computer time for the offender.

 The Internet computer equipment and software must be used as installed.
 Users are not permitted to delete, add or modify the installed hardware or software.
 Personal data may be copied to CD’s or “thumb drives” if individual machines are so equipped.
 Copies of library software cannot be made.
 Patrons cannot save to the hard drive.